 Kecskemet – This is not the most interesting town and generally I don’t recommend visiting unless you specifically want to see the Cifra Palace, a colourful Gaudiesque building, now the Kecskemet Art Gallery.

 Budapest is one of the most affordable cities in Europe for accommodation.

-My main recommendation is to stay on the Pest side of the Danube not in Buda where you’ll find Buda Castle and Fisherman’s Bastion.
-Aside from a couple of sights, Buda is boring, it’s touristy during the day and dead quiet at night.
-All the best bars, cafes, restaurants, shops and architecture are in Pest in the 5th and 7th districts and the Palace District in the 8th is a nice neighbourhood too (I live there!).
+Travel Tip: My main recommendation is to stay on the Pest side of the Danube, not in Buda where you’ll find Buda Castle and Fisherman’s Bastion.
+Aside from a couple of sights, Buda is fairly boring, it’s touristy during the day and dead quiet at night.
+All the best bars, cafes, restaurants, shops and architecture are in Pest in the 5th and 7th districts and the Palace District in the 8th is a nice neighbourhood too (I used to live there!).